 Choose clips that will help your audience empathize with you and show your personality

 Choose clips where you move around stage too quickly – this will make it harder to edit and harder to follow if you use your video in vertical format.

 Choose interesting/compelling standalone clips that showcase aspects of your talk

 Choose clips that require a lot of context to be understood

-We totally get that you are busy and effectively repurposing your speech requires a significant time investment, as well as video editing and graphic design skills.
+We get that you're busy and effectively repurposing your speech requires a significant time investment, as well as video editing and graphic design skills.
 It’s not for everyone.

-If you can relate, then our Talk 10x service for speakers exists for you!
+If you can relate, then our Talk 10x service exists for you!

-We can help you walk the walk, whilst you talk the talk.
+We can help you walk the walk, while you talk the talk.
 It’s what we both do best!

 Contact us today and we can start working on getting you more of that just-off-stage feeling every day!